 ^ A design-builder in Indianapolis needed a variety of brochures and series of e-books.
 Using and expanding upon their current brand, while using photography of their designs and buildings, we created visually appealing materials for them to share with various clients they work with.

 ^ Churches and organizations across the country have requested logos for various campaigns and initiatives.
-With their vision and direction in mind, each of these designs helped kickstart an exciting time of growth for each of the groups represented.
+With their vision and direction in mind, these unique designs helped kickstart an exciting time of growth for each of the groups represented.

 Additional samples provided upon request.